-We have worked closely with Development Control by providing advice relating to planning applications.
+- 5.4.6 We have worked closely with Development Control by providing advice relating to planning applications.
 We have been successful in securing additional funds from Section 106 Agreements to improve existing open space facilities.
 We encourage developers to install good quality open spaces and play areas as a priority for the new communities they have created.
-Sacombe

-Road Open Space in Hertford for instance has recently benefited from a completely redesigned play area on our open space built and funded by the developers of an adjacent housing scheme.
-Completely new open spaces and play areas have been built and adopted by the Council in Hertford, Bishop's Stortford and Ware during the last 5 years.

-We have actively sought and benefited from considerable investment, not only through section 106 agreements but also through Landfill Tax Grants, Big Lottery and other external funding.
-Some prime examples of this have been the wetland restoration works at Southern Country Park and Hartham Common, the natural play spaces at The Ridgeway and King George Road and the access improvements at Pishiobury Park.

-We have also worked with colleagues in Planning and Leisure Services to assess needs across the district in terms of sporting provision by developing the Play Pitch Strategy July 2110.
+Sacombe Road Open Space in Hertford for instance has recently benefited from a completely redesigned play area on our open space built and funded by the developers of an adjacent housing scheme.
+Completely new open spaces and play areas have been built and adopted by the Council in Hertford, Bishop's Stortford and Ware during the last five years. - 5.4.7 We have actively sought and benefited from considerable investment, not only through section 106 agreements but also through Landfill Tax Grants, Big Lottery and other external funding.
+Some prime examples of this have been the wetland restoration works at Southern Country Park and Hartham Common, the natural play spaces at The Ridgeway and King George Road and the access improvements at Pishiobury Park. - 5.4.8 We have worked to assess needs across the district in terms of sporting provision by developing the Play Pitch Strategy July 2010.
+This document was commissioned through a specialist consultant to guide planners with regard to new developments.
+It audited provision across the district and set out some observations and priorities.
+East Herts Council encourage the use of the Play Pitch Strategy to guide financial contributions and new facilities where these are possible through the Planning process.
+The Parks & Open Spaces Strategy however is designed to ensure that the Council makes the best use of its existing provisions, not to make provision for new facilities without such external support.
+We have for example adapted our football pitch layouts to provide for the increased demand in junior football by fitting in additional junior pitches in place of less used senior pitches and by over marking senior pitches with the blue lined 9x9 pitches as promoted by the Football Association.
+We have upgraded our existing changing facilities and actively work with external partners to consider externally funded additional facilities where possible. - 5.4.9 We will continue to work with Planning and Leisure Services on the forthcoming update to the Parks and Open Spaces Audit and Assessment.

-Parks for Wildlife, Conservation and Heritage
+5.5 Parks for Wildlife, Conservation and Heritage

-In managing open spaces, the Council will pay particular attention to biodiversity, natural features, wildlife and flora, buildings and structural features.
+5.5.1 In managing open spaces, the Council will pay particular attention to biodiversity, natural features, wildlife and flora, buildings and structural features.
 Structures will be designed to perform their function without undue pressure on the surrounding environment or the identified purpose of the space.
 The Council will seek to identify and protect the historic features, structures, landscapes and characteristics of specific sites, recognising that there may be a variety of historical contexts.
-The Council also recognises the need for differing emphasis to be placed on access to the various open spaces throughout the District, to take into account the use and biodiversity of each site whilst considering public access and enjoyment of the natural environment.
-The Council will:
+The Council also recognises the need for differing emphasis to be placed on access to the various open spaces throughout the district, to take into account the use and biodiversity of each site whilst considering public access and enjoyment of the natural environment.